sigma-andex/purescript-fast-vect/README.md

 import Data.FastVect.FastVect (Vect)
-import Data.FastVect.FastVect as FV import Typelevel.Arithmetic.Add (Term, term)
+import Data.FastVect.FastVect as FV

 as :: Vect 300 String
 as = FV.replicate @300 "a"
--- Note you could also leave out the Term type annotation, as PS can infer it:
+-- Note: you can leave out the type annotation, as PS can infer it:
--- as = FV.replicate (term :: _ 300) "a"
+-- as = FV.replicate @300 "a"

 bs :: Vect 200 String
 bs = FV.replicate @200 "b"